-We have audited the financial statements of the governmental activities, each major fund, and the aggregate remaining fund information of the Gulf Coast Academy of Science and Technology, Inc. ("School"), a charter school and component unit of the District School Board of Hernando County, Florida, as of and for the year ended June 30, 2022, and the related notes to the financial statements, which collectively comprise the School's basic financial statements as listed in the table of contents.
+We have audited the financial statements of the governmental activities, each major fund, and the aggregate remaining fund information of the Gulf Coast Elementary School, Inc. ("School"), a charter school and component unit of the District School Board of Hernando County, Florida, as of and for the year ended June 30, 2022, and the related notes to the financial statements, which collectively comprise the School's basic financial statements as listed in the table of contents.